-On May 7, 2018, the Corporation announced that it had signed a 12-year PPA with an affiliate of Luminant, a Texasbased power company (the "Foard City PPA"), for 300 MW of its Foard City wind development project located in Foard County, Texas (U.S.) (the "Foard City Wind Project").
-See "Description of the Business and Assets of the Corporation - Development Projects - Wind Project".
+On May 7, 2018, the Corporation announced that it signed a 12-year PPA with an affiliate of Luminant, a Texas-based power company for 300 MW of its Foard City Wind Farm located in Foard County, Texas (the "Foard City PPA").
+See "Description of the Business and Assets of the Corporation - Portfolio of Assets - Operating Facilities - Operating Wind Farms".

-On May 15, 2018, the Corporation acquired Ledcor Power Group Ltd.'s 33.3% interest in Creek Power Inc., a company that indirectly owns the Fitzsimmons Creek (7.5 MW), Boulder Creek (25.3 MW) and Upper Lillooet River (81.4 MW) hydro facilities located in BC as well as a portfolio of prospective projects.
-The Corporation already owned the other 67.7% interest in Creek Power Inc. The Corporation became the sole shareholder of Creek Power Inc. following this acquisition.
+On May 15, 2018, the Corporation acquired from Ledcor Power Group Ltd.'s its 33.3% interest in Creek Power Inc. ("Creek Power"), a company that indirectly owned the Fitzsimmons Creek (7.5 MW), Boulder Creek (25.3 MW) and Upper Lillooet River (81.4 MW) hydro facilities located in BC as well as a portfolio of prospective projects (the "Creek Projects").
+The Corporation owned the remaining 67.7% interest in Creek Power.
+Following this acquisition, the Corporation became the sole shareholder of Creek Power.
+In May 2019, the Corporation transferred its 100% interest in Creek Power to Alterra which subsequently amalgamated with Creek Power.
+Thereinafter, Alterra directly owns the Creek Projects.

 On June 12, 2018, the Corporation completed on a bought deal basis an offering in the aggregate principal amount of \$150.0 million of 4.75% convertible debentures (the "4.75% Convertible Debentures") at a price of \$1,000 per debenture.
-The 4.75% Convertible Debentures are unsecured and subordinated, have a maturity date of June 30, 2025, bear interest at a rate of 4.75% per annum, payable semi-annually, and are convertible at the option of the holder into common shares at a conversion price of \$20.00 per common share (the "Conversion Price"), the whole as contemplated under an underwriting agreement (the "4.75% Convertible Debentures Underwriting Agreement") dated May 29, 2018.
+The 4.75% Convertible Debentures are unsecured and subordinated, have a maturity date of June 30, 2025, bearing interest at a rate of 4.75% per annum, payable semi-annually, and are convertible at the option of the holder into Common Shares at a conversion price of \$20.00 per Common Share (the "4.75% Conversion Price"), the whole as contemplated under an underwriting agreement (the "4.75% Convertible Debentures Underwriting Agreement") dated May 29, 2018.
 The 4.75% Convertible Debentures commenced trading on the TSX on June 12, 2018 under the symbol "INE.DB.B".
-See "Description of Capital Structure - 4.75% Convertible Debentures".
+See "Description of Capital Structure - General Description of Capital Structure - 4.75% Convertible Debentures".

-On July 2, 2018, the Corporation acquired a 250 MWAC/315 MWDC photovoltaic solar project located in Winkler county, Texas, U.S. from Longroad Energy Partners, LLC (the "Phoebe Solar Project").
-Full notice to proceed with construction was issued on that day and commercial operation is expected to be reached in the third quarter of 2019.
+On July 2, 2018, the Corporation acquired the Phoebe Solar Farm from Longroad Energy Partners, LLC.
+Full notice to proceed with construction was issued on that day and it reached commercial operation on November 19, 2019.

-On July 3, 2018, the Corporation acquired a 50% ownership in Energia Llaima in Chile for a total consideration of US\$110 million (\$144.7 million).
-On July 5, 2018, Energia Llaima completed the acquisition of the 140 MW Duqueco hydro project for a purchase price of approximately US\$210 million (\$276.2 million), net of an estimated US\$10 million (\$13.2 million) in cash.
-Energia Llaima now owns three hydro facilities (152 MW) and one solar thermal facility (34 MW) in operation as well as two hydro facilities in development (125 MW) and other early development stage projects.
+On July 3, 2018, the Corporation acquired a 50% interest in Energia Llaima SpA ("E-Llaima") in Chile for a total consideration of US\$110 million (CAN\$153.3 million).
+On July 5, 2018, E-Llaima completed the acquisition of the 140 MW Duqueco hydro project for a purchase price of approximately US\$210 million (CAN\$268 million) net of an estimated US\$10 million (CAN\$12.8 million) in cash.
+E-Llaima currently owns three hydro facilities (total of 152 MW) and one solar thermal farm (34 MW) in operation as well as two hydro facilities in development (total of 125 MW) and other early development stage projects.